 UrbanFootprint allows you to export layer data to a number of tabular and spatial formats.
 Exported data can support data sharing and further analysis or mapmaking.
 This article includes an overview of the export formats, and steps on how to export a layer.
+For help on exporting data from the Parcel Reference Data layer, see Exporting Parcel Reference Data.
+For information on restrictions that can limit data exports, see Layer Download Restrictions.

 Export formats include: